connectomicslab/connectomemapper3/paper/paper.md

 However, none of them provide a direct alternative to CMP when dealing with multimodal datasets with the goal to create connectomes at multiple hierarchical scales.

-Connectome Mapper 3 (CMP3) builds up on the two preceding versions of CMP and keeps the same philosophy.
+CMP3 builds up on the two preceding versions of CMP and keeps the same philosophy.
 It introduces massive improvements in terms of the underlying codebase, the tools used, and the scope of the functionality provided.
 This includes migration to Python 3, a revisited and extended multi-scale parcellation scheme, adoption